codemagic-ci-cd/codemagic-docs/content/rest-api/teams.md

 weight: 5
 ---

 This document describes the API endpoints for managing teams.
-To use this API, you must be a **team owner**.
+To use this API, you must be a **team admin**.

 >Read more about the [Teams](../getting-started/teams/) feature, the available user roles and permissions.